 Opt a statement lighting or make a DIY steampunk one made of mechanical components.
 Keep in mind that there is an abundance of old factory lights to be found and discovered in flea markets.
 Combine lots of them closely together and that will become a new central accent.
 Personally, I like a lot DIY arrangements of Edison bulbs.
 But let’s not forget floor lamps that also add in impact.
 There are plenty of choices for any budget, so do your homework.

 5. Rugs for blending

-This last step are the textiles that believe it or not are quite important.
+This last step are the textiles.
+Believe it or not area rugs are quite important.
 It’s the one decor that will add a sense of coziness making it homely and enhances the overall look.
-An industrial design should not feel entirely like a factory setting.
+After all there is no reason for industrial design to feel entirely like a factory setting.
 It must remain comfortable and soothing.
 Therefore, here’s one more chance to go creative wild.
 If you don’t have a leather sofa, but feel that you need that leather touch then a cowhide rug might be the ideal thing for you.
 On the other hand, if you do have a leather sofa/armchair then why not go for something more traditional and throw people off a little.